jensawyer/miskatonic_messenger/README.md

 # 🏫 The Miskatonic Messenger

-A React + Vite conduit for consulting the **Eldritch Oracle** — a whispering interface wrought in Strict TypeScript, woven with TailwindCSS, and bound by the iron chains of pinned dependencies.
+A React + Vite conduit for consulting the **Eldritch Oracle**.
+This is a whispering interface wrought in Strict TypeScript, woven with TailwindCSS, and bound by the iron chains of pinned dependencies.

 > “Ph’nglui mglw’nafh code R’lyeh wgah’nagl Vite fhtagn.”